solo-system/solo-system.github.io/documentation/configuration.md

 ### Config options in amon.conf

-* CHANNELS controls stereo or mono.
+* <b>CLAC_CHANNELS</b> controls stereo or mono.
 Set it to 1 or 2

-* SAMPLERATE controls the sample rate of the audio.
-Set it to 16000 44100 or anything up to 192000.
+* <b>CLAC_SAMPLERATE</b> controls the sample rate of the audio in Hz.
+Set it to 8000, 16000, 44100 or anything up to 192000

-* CLAC_VOL is a volume control
+* <b>CLAC_VOL</b> is a volume control. range is [0,31] representing [0dB->32db] in 1dB steps.
+Max out this volume before raising the CLAC_DIGITAL_VOL.
+The default is the maximum of 31.

-* CLAC_DIGITAL_VOL is a digital volume control
+* <b>CLAC_DIGITAL_VOL</b> is a digital volume.
+Range is[0,191]
+  representing [-64dB->+32dB] in 0.5dB steps (so 128 is 0dB) The
+  default is `CLAC_VOL=152` representing +24dB.
+TODO - make a table?

+* <b>CLAC_AUDIO_SOURCE</b> Selects the jack to record from.  "linein" selects the pink "line-in" socket which I recommend.
+This socket provides PIP (plug in power) to drive your mic with a few volts if it needs it. "dmic" selects the onboard stereo Digital MEMS microphones.  `mic` selects the black "headphone" socket which is intended for headphone/microphone headsets.
+I haven't used this, but I think it requires a connector with 4 sections (Left headphone, Right headphone, Microphone and Ground).
+I think.
+The default is "linein"

+* <B>DURATION</b> controls the duration of the recorded audio files (how often they are split) in minutes.
+Anything up to 60 mins is supported at the moment.  `DURATION=10` is the default 10 minutes.
+  Actually the behaviour is : every minute we consider splitting the audio.
+If (minute-hand-of-current-time-of-day / DURATION) leaves a zero remainder, then we DO split.
+It's written this way so that the Solo immediately synchronises the splits with wall-clock time.
+But it isn't perfect.
+Get in touch if you want something different (eg 24 hour durations).

 ### Config options in solo.conf